osullivp/chatgpt_pong/README.md

 The aim of this project is to create an HTML/Javascript version of Atari's Pong using just ChatGPT (as far as possible).
 ChatGPT 3.5 was used which is the free version available via https://chat.openai.com/ at the time of writing (early May 2023).

+The prompt used was as follows:

+> "Give me the code for an HTML5/javascript version of the Atari videogame 'Pong'.
+The game should include a bouncing ball and two vertically oriented 'paddles' which are positioned on the left and right sides of the screen."

 Key findings:

 - ChatGPT generated the entire code for an initial simple version of Pong with a single prompt.
 However this implementation needed amendments as for instance the collision detection routine was quite naive and failed to handle a number of edge cases.